learn-co-curriculum/sinatra-from-scratch-readme/README.md

 ### Sinatra Gem

+This is not a lab, as there's nothing for you to submit.
+But to follow along with the lesson, make sure you fork and clone this repository.

 It's important to note that Sinatra is just a gem.
 It's a library of code that developers wrote to allow us to build light-weight web applications quickly.
 If you take a look at our `Gemfile` (a list of all the gems our application uses), you will see the Sinatra gem listed.

 The first thing you need to do is enter in terminal `bundle install`.
 Just like software has different versions that require you to update your mobile apps, gems have newer versions. `bundle install` will lock in the current versions of the gems for your application, that way if any updates happen, your app won't break.
 It keeps the versions locked in a file called `Gemfile.lock` that is created for you.